-- 1. MURAL Learning
+- MURAL Learning

 - 2. MURAL Webinars and Events

 - 3. MURAL Blog

 Additional Help: The ADVANCE Project CREST Team has also complied a variety of resources to help support you in developing your Murals for your Dialogues session(s) in your department.
 Below you will find links to sample MURAL boards that we can share with you once you create an account.
-We also include a Sample Agenda for a 90-minute meetings you can hold for each of the review criteria: teaching, service, and research.
-Check out Appendix B for example screen grabs with real responses from your UCCS colleagues about annual reviews and sample templates.
+We also include a Sample Agenda for a 90-minute meeting you can hold for each of the review criteria: teaching, leadership and service, and research.